AnnieCannons/sql-cheatsheet-template/SQL-cheatsheet.md

 ### 2. `NOT NULL`

-Description: Ensures that a column cannot have NULL value.
+Description: Ensures that a column cannot have a NULL value.

 ### 3. `UNIQUE`